tnyandoro/bubble-sort/README.md

 ## 📝 License

-This project is has no licensed.
+This project is  not licensed.